nashville-software-school/client-side-mastery/book-2-giffygram/chapters/47-GG-EventListeners.md

 * explain the 2 arguments of `addEventListener`
 * discuss the target of an event
 * differentiate between the `id` property of an event target and the `value` property
-* explain that event listeners are added to HTML elements
+* explain how event listeners are added to HTML elements
 * understand _Event Bubbling_
 * describe how you are using event bubbling to capture an event on a different element than the true source of the event